JoinedSenses/SM-Regex-Trigger/README.md

-# TF2-Regex-Filter
+# TF2-Regex-Trigger
-**A plugin originally developed by Keith Warren [Sky Guardian], modified and maintained by myself.**
-**Serves as a filter for names, chat, and commands.**
+**Serves as a regex trigger/filter for names, chat, and commands.**

 I have included the regex config file which I use for my servers.
-It gets updated regularly.
-**FYI:** The "blank" section at the top of the config is intended.
-There is some weird bug occuring when it is removed, more than likely due to the funky characters used.

 If you are unfamilair with regex, check out  these websites:
 http://www.rexegg.com/regex-quickstart.html